About The Northeast Ginger Blog

 Tomacchio holds a Bachelor of Arts in Communication from Westfield State University, which focused heavily on print/web journalism and television broadcasting.
 She also holds a Master of Arts in Communication from Suffolk University, with a concentration in advertising and public relations, and qualitative research exploring the topics of interpersonal and organizational communication.
 Her master’s thesis took an in-depth look at job satisfaction and worker motivation in the print newspaper industry.

-As dedicated as Tomacchio is to her work, she is equally adamant in her philosophy that a healthy work/life balance is the key to peace, productivity and success.
-Her time away from her home office is typically spent chasing after a very quick and clever toddler, and nursing a newborn.
 She enjoys exploring new cities, hiking, and searching used bookstores for vintage copies of The Great Gatsby.
-She owns far more J.Crew cardigans than she can count, never turns down a piece of gluten-free cheesecake and considers sour cream to be a major food group.
+She owns far more J.Crew cardigans than she can count, never turns down a piece of cheesecake and considers sour cream to be a major food group.
+She spends most of her days caring for her three children and being a homemaker.